Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Kavulula/README.md

 Perfective software maintenance-this is when software is maintained to provide the changes users want.
 Preventive Maintenance-refers to adaptations to software maintenance to prevent deteroriation as it adapts and improves.

 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
+Ethical Issues are such as;
+Algorithnic bias
+unethical data collection
+weak security

+Ethical Considerations for software engineering are such as;
+Transparency
+Fairness
+Privacy
+Security
+Accountability

+Engineers can adhere to ethical practices by doing the following;
+Being honest and avoiding false advertisements being accountable be proactive, through assessing the technology under development to safeguard against future potential abuse.

 Submission Guidelines: